djnsty23/win11cleanupscript/README.md

 - DISM to repair the Windows image
 - SSD optimization for systems with solid-state drives
 - Clearing of various Windows caches and temporary files

+If you enjoyed the tool, feel free to share a coffee with me at https://ko-fi.com/djnsty.
+Thanks!